"Your Health Is Your Most Precious Wealth -- As With Finances, It Is By Investing In It That You Will Reap The Rewards!"

 With everything that has been happening since the start of the year, 2020 is challenging the world in a way it hasn't been challenged in a very long time.
 The main insight that the events to date seem to reiterate is that we are not well prepared -- if at all -- to face major crises.

-The collective element that has repeated itself in these first 3 months of 2020 is our health, individually and collectively
+The collective element that has been on everybody’s lips since the start of 2020 is our health, individually and collectively

 Perhaps this is a reminder that when we are challenged on what we predominantly take for granted, we quickly succumb to panic and hysteria, only to repeat the same mistakes all over again.